 - Swells and will become sticky when wet and shrink when dried.

-- Rich in: Iron, lime, calcium, potassium, aluminum and magnesium.
+- Rich in: Iron, lime, calcium, potassium, aluminum, and magnesium.

-- Colour: Deep black to light black.
+- Color: Deep black to light black.

 - Texture: Clayey.